Dear readers of ADxS.org, please forgive the disruption.

 4.5.
 Stress benefits of dysphoria during inactivity

-Dysphoria with inactivity is an original and functional symptom of stress and ADHD and should not be confused with depression, in which this symptom has become extreme and dysfunctional.
-Treatment of dysphoria with inactivity with antidepressants is counterproductive.
+Dysphoria with inactivity is an original and functional symptom of stress and ADHD and should not be confused with depression, where this symptom has become extreme and dysfunctional.
+Treating dysphoria with inactivity with antidepressants is counterproductive.

 Depression and dysphoria in ADHD

-Dysphoria with inactivity means that (only) in the state of rest the mood of the affected person deteriorates.
-Examples are bad moods after coming home or during the first days of vacation (until recovery has lowered the stress level to such an extent that the stress symptom of dysphoria with inactivity disappears).
-A number of sufferers therefore prefer active vacations, although these do not always cover the increased need for recovery.
+Dysphoria with inactivity means that the affected person’s mood worsens (only) when they are at rest.
+Examples include being in a bad mood after coming home or during the first few days of vacation (until recovery has reduced the stress level to such an extent that the stress symptom of dysphoria with inactivity also disappears).
+Many sufferers therefore prefer active vacations, although these do not always cover the increased need for relaxation.

-Mood is one of the strongest controlling elements of the psyche.
+Mood is one of the strongest control elements of the psyche.
 Every individual unconsciously and spontaneously tries to do what is necessary to maintain a good mood.

-If bad mood always comes with inactivity, the individual will try to stay active.
+If a bad mood always occurs during periods of inactivity, the individual will try to remain active.

-Staying active, not sitting back and not letting pleasurable pleasures distract you from fighting the stressor and thus continuing the fight against the stressor is the stress benefit of dysphoria in inactivity.
+Staying active, not leaning back and not being distracted from fighting the stressor by pleasant pleasures and thus continuing the fight against the stressor is the stress benefit of dysphoria during inactivity.

-Persistent brooding can result from the same mechanism.
-Increased brooding is functional as long as constructive solution possibilities are sought in the process.
-Brooding also becomes dysfunctional above a certain level, e.g. when only thinking in circles and thereby missing the necessary sleep.
+Persistent rumination can result from the same mechanism.
+Increased rumination is functional as long as constructive solutions are sought.
+Brooding also becomes dysfunctional at a certain level, e.g. if you only think in circles and miss out on the necessary sleep.

-The purpose of dysphoria in inactivity seems to be to encourage the person to become active, to actively resist the stressor (“fight”) or to have energy ready for escape (“flight”).
+The purpose of dysphoria during inactivity seems to be to encourage the person affected to become active, to actively defend themselves against the stressor (“fight”) or to keep energy ready to flee (“flight”).

-If a person’s mood worsens whenever he becomes passive, this will (usually unconsciously, but very effectively) induce him to become and remain active.
-Increased activity usually increases the probability of survival.
+If a person’s mood deteriorates whenever they become passive, this will encourage them (usually unconsciously, but very effectively) to become and remain active.
+Increased activity generally increases the likelihood of survival.

-The purpose is not to burden the person with a bad mood even during his struggle.
-A bad mood during the activity would rather reduce the performance of the activities and would have no control effect in favor of the survival probability (away from passivity, towards activity).
-Therefore, dysphoria is only present during inactivity.
+The purpose is not to burden the affected person with a bad mood during their fight.
+A bad mood during activity would tend to reduce the performance of the activities and would have no control effect in favor of the probability of survival (away from passivity, towards activity).
+Dysphoria is therefore only present during inactivity.

 4.6.
 Stress benefits of listlessness

-A stress benefit of listlessness would not be plausible if one assumed a complete listlessness.
+A stress benefit of listlessness would not be plausible if one assumed complete listlessness.
 However, this is usually not the case.
-Listlessness could be explained as a stress benefit if stress does not cause a general listlessness, but reduces the drive for things that are less suitable to combat the stressor and increases it for things that are suitable to combat the stressor (which depends on personal interests).
+Lack of drive could be explained as a stress benefit if stress does not cause a general lack of drive, but instead reduces the drive for things that are less suitable for combating the stressor and increases it for things that are suitable for combating the stressor (which depends on personal interests).

-Listlessness is useful in dangerous situations when it relates to things that are not necessary to combat the stressor.
-Giving in to the spontaneous thought of going for a swim while the camp is being circled by enemies is not really conducive to survival.
+Lack of drive is useful in dangerous situations if it relates to things that are not necessary to combat the stressor.
+Giving in to the spontaneous thought of going for a swim while the camp is surrounded by enemies is not really conducive to survival.

-In stress, as in ADHD, the drive is not completely absent.
-From the point of view of non-affected persons, however, the drive to start things that are meaningful for everyday life is missing.
-Especially for unpleasant irrelevant things like cleaning or tidying up, the drive is actually missing.
-For personally sufficiently motivating things, however, the drive is still there.
+With stress, as with ADHD, the drive is not completely lost.
+From the perspective of those not affected, however, there is a lack of drive to do things that make sense in everyday life.
+Especially for unpleasant, irrelevant things such as cleaning or tidying up, the drive is actually lacking.
+However, the drive is still there for things that are personally motivating enough.

-Insofar as depression is seen as a reaction to even more severe and unmanageable stress, the all-encompassing listlessness that then occurs could be seen as a way of ending the struggle, of surrendering to the enemy.16
+If depression is seen as a reaction to even more severe, unmanageable stress, the all-encompassing listlessness that then sets in could be seen as a way of ending the battle, of surrendering to the enemy.19

-There are a number of studies on learned helplessness or hopelessness that even showed in animal experiments on dogs how they gave up trying to escape an electric shock (even if they had the opportunity again).17
+There are a number of studies on learned helplessness or hopelessness, which even showed in animal experiments on dogs how they gave up trying to escape an electric shock (even when they had the chance again).20

-As an evolutionary biological point of view, it could be argued in a very simplified way that if the opponent won and the individual was captured, it might have made sense to stop fighting to avoid being killed.
-This would fit with the fact that listlessness is directly coupled to depression and that in ADHD both symptoms come and go very quickly in parallel.
+From an evolutionary biology perspective, it could be argued in a very simplified way that if the opponent has won and the individual has been captured, it may have made sense to stop fighting in order to avoid being killed.
+The fact that listlessness is directly linked to depression and that in ADHD both symptoms come and go very quickly in parallel would fit in with this.

-However, depression is far more often a consequence of inflammatory reactions than of an immune response, so this evolutionary biological view may be dubious.
+However, depression is far more often the result of inflammatory reactions than of an immune response, which is why this evolutionary-biological view may be questionable.

-More sophisticated theories describe depression in evolutionary biological terms as a useful strategy for guiding behavior.
-According to the Social Navigation Hypothesis (SNH), depression evolved to serve two complementary social problem-solving functions.
-First, depression induces cognitive changes that focus and enhance capacities for accurately analyzing and solving important social problems, suggesting a social rumination function.
-Second, the costs associated with the anhedonia and psychomotor disruption of depression may persuade reluctant social partners to provide help or make concessions through two possible mechanisms, honest signaling and passive, unintentional fitness extortion.
-Thus, depression may also serve a social motivational function.18
+More sophisticated theories describe depression in evolutionary terms as a useful strategy for guiding behavior.
+According to the Social Navigation Hypothesis (SNH), depression evolved to fulfill two complementary social problem-solving functions.
+First, depression induces cognitive changes that focus and enhance capacities to accurately analyze and solve important social problems, suggesting a social rumination function.
+Second, the costs associated with the anhedonia and psychomotor disturbance of depression may persuade reluctant social partners to provide help or make concessions via two possible mechanisms, namely honest signaling and passive, unintentional fitness blackmail.
+Thus, depression may also have a social motivational function.21

-In contrast, the neurophysiological mechanisms of action that trigger depression (these are immunologically triggered inflammatory responses) can be explicitly viewed as the result of a functional stress coping response.19
+The neurophysiological mechanisms that trigger depression (these are immunologically triggered inflammatory reactions), on the other hand, can be seen explicitly as the result of a functional stress management reaction.22

-The stress benefit is: Survival is now.
-Everything else, everything that comes later, is only relevant once the present challenge has been successfully mastered.
+The stress benefit is: survival is now.
+Everything else, everything that comes later, is only relevant once the current challenge has been successfully mastered.
 Stress therefore promotes a focus on the here and now, on the immediate.
-This weakens interest in things that are not immediately important to the current problem solving.
-From the perspective of maximizing problem-solving competence for the (potentially survival-threatening) challenge that exists right now, weakening interest in things that will only provide an advantage later is logical and correct.
-It is evolutionary-biologically the logical consequence of a very correctly functioning attentional control: attention is preferentially directed to things necessary for survival, while interest in things irrelevant for this is attenuated.
-It follows that, from an evolutionary biological point of view, acute and massive stress causes neither an attentional nor a distractibility disordernor an attentional control disorder.
-On the contrary, all these systems function perfectly - they merely follow a different guiding pattern under severe stress.
-They correctly and functionally follow the guiding principle that is correct and conducive to survival under severe stress: survival first now and putting everything else on the back burner.
+This weakens interest in things that are not immediately important for solving the problem at hand.
+From the perspective of maximizing problem-solving skills for the (potentially survival-threatening) challenge that exists right now, it is logical and correct to reduce interest in things that will only provide an advantage later.
+In terms of evolutionary biology, it is the logical consequence of a very correctly functioning attention control system: attention is directed preferentially to things that are necessary for survival, while interest in irrelevant things is reduced.
+It follows from this that, from an evolutionary biology perspective, acute and massive stress causes neither attention nor distractibilitynor attention control Disorders.
+Rather, all of these systems function perfectly - they simply follow a different model under severe stress.
+They correctly and functionally follow the model that is correct and conducive to survival under severe stress: survive now and put everything else on the back burner.

 4.8.
 Stress benefits of aversion to inactivity

-The evolutionary-biological stress benefit is likely to be that the individual develops increased activity to eliminate the stressor, or that pleasurable activities (enjoyment) distract from it.
+The evolutionary-biological stress benefit is likely to be that the person affected develops increased activity to eliminate the stressor or that pleasant activities (enjoyment) distract from it.

-“See to it that the problem is solved immediately.
-A danger should not be allowed to exist.
+“Make sure that the problem is solved immediately.
+A danger should not be allowed to persist.

 Take care of your problem.
 Stay active, don’t get distracted.

-If something is stopping you in your tracks to solve your problem, try to work around it.”
+If something is stopping you on your way to solving your problem, try to work around it.”

 4.9.
 Stress benefits of inability to enjoy